Trump wins South Carolina, easily beating Haley in her home state and closing in on GOP nomination

 CHARLESTON, S.C.
 (AP) — Donald Trump won South Carolina’s Republican primary on Saturday, easily beating former U.N.
 Ambassador Nikki Haley in her home state and further consolidating his path to a third straight GOP nomination.

 Trump has now swept every contest that counted for Republican delegates, adding to previous wins in Iowa, New Hampshire, Nevada and the U.S. Virgin Islands.
-The former president’s latest victory will likely increase pressure on Haley, who was Trump’s former representative to the U.N. and South Carolina governor from 2011 to 2017, to leave the race.
+Haley is facing growing pressure to leave the race but says she’s not going anywhere despite losing the state where she was governor from 2011 to 2017.

 The Associated Press declared Trump the winner as polls closed statewide at 7 p.m.
 That race call was based on an analysis of AP VoteCast, a comprehensive survey of Republican South Carolina primary voters.
 The survey confirmed the findings of pre-Election Day polls showing Trump far outpacing Haley statewide.